Eainde/prompt-lint/README.md

 # prompt-lint

-A Java library that statically analyzes LLM prompt quality — no LLM calls required.
+A Java library that statically analyzes LLM prompt quality, no LLM calls required.
 Think of it as a linter for your AI agent prompts.

 It scores prompts across 8 quality dimensions, flags issues by severity, and produces detailed reports.
 Runs in milliseconds, integrates into CI, and catches prompt regressions before they hit production.